 Why do so many leaders/executives skip the vision process?
-It calls for creativity and easily can be bruised off as an ambiguous waste of time.
+It calls for creativity and easily can be brushed off as an ambiguous waste of time.
 I’ve been there (see borrowed goals).
 But what I’ve realized is if I wanted big change and epic growth, I needed to have more than a goal, I needed a vision.
 This went way beyond creating a vision board or SMART goals.
-It was a whole process that was worked on regularity, and ultimately made a significant difference in the type of person I was and the type of organizational culture I created.
+It was a whole process that was worked on regularly, and ultimately made a significant difference in the type of person I was and the type of organizational culture I created.

 I remember many times hoping for a specific result, but most times not reaching it.
 As I moved through the process of setting goals to reach those results, I remember not understanding where I really wanted to go or acknowledging any kind of end game.

 This was a process that repeated itself over and over again to the point of epic frustration.
 I simply wanted to push to my destination without any deviation whatsoever but there were many changes back then and the fact that I did not really know the process (or myself) made it incredibly frustrating.